Washington Monument (Baltimore): Lighting of the Washington Monument

 Since 1971, the city has held the annual "Lighting of the Washington Monument" during the first Thursday in December.
 A holiday village is held prior to the lighting ceremony in the West Square of Mount Vernon Place.
 Typically, the flipping of the switch for the lights is followed by a fireworks show.
 After the lighting, the holiday lights remain on the monument until after Christmas Day.

-The 49th annual Downtown Partnershop Monument Lighting was held virtually, due to the COVID-19 pandemic.
+The 49th annual Downtown Partnership Monument Lighting was held virtually, due to the COVID-19 pandemic.